explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

 	* width: number representing the width of the lines to be drawn.
 Currently in units of pixels, meaning the output will depend on the user's screen resolution.
 	* color: a hex number or THREE.Color representing the color each point should be.
 	* opacity: number between 0 and 1 representing how transparent the points are.
 1 = fully opaque, 0 = invisible.
+    * lineJoinType: either "BEVEL" or "ROUND".
+This determines how the corners of a line are rendered.
+You can also use "round" or "bevel" if lower case is your style.
+It won't really be noticeable unless your line is extremely wide, .
+Default: "round".

     Example usage:

     ```new EXP.LineOutput({width: 5, color:0xcccccc}));```
+    ```new EXP.LineOutput({width: 10, color:0xffcccc, lineJoinType: "bevel", opacity: 0.3}));```
 * EXP.VectorOutput

     A subclass of EXP.LineOutput that renders vectors.
 The tip of the vector will be placed at the last point and will dynamically shrink and grow.